aquafir/ACE.BaseMod/Samples/QualityOfLife/Readme.md

+### Recklessness

+* `PowerLow` / `PowerHigh` set the min/max ranges for using Recklessness.
+* `RatingTrained` / `RatingSpecialized` set the bonuses to rating.

 ### Animations

-If `OverrideAnimations`  is set, whenever an [animation](https://github.com/ACEmulator/ACE/blob/fdfdec9f0a16bbcbb89a9120ce4f889520a51708/Source/ACE.Entity/Enum/MotionCommand.cs#L7) is set to something from a `null` value, if a default is in `AnimationSpeeds` it will instead be set to that.
+Whenever an [animation](https://github.com/ACEmulator/ACE/blob/fdfdec9f0a16bbcbb89a9120ce4f889520a51708/Source/ACE.Entity/Enum/MotionCommand.cs#L7) is set to something from a `null` value, if a default is in `AnimationSpeeds` it will instead be set to that.

 * Intercepts `MotionTable.GetAnimationLength`